swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 unless individually made `open`, although its inherited `open` methods could still be overridden.
 Benefits:

-	- Removes the added complexity of having non-`open`, non-`final` classes.
+  - Removes the added complexity of having the concept of non-`open`, non-`final` classes.

+  - `open` would exist only on overridable members, potentially simplifying the programmer's mental model.

   - Permits the creation of "compositional" subclasses that add extra state and associated API as long as the superclass hasn't explicitly made itself `final`.

 The lengths of these lists are quite imbalanced, but that should not itself be considered an argument.
 Most of the benefits of the